vuejs/docs/src/guide/composition-api-lifecycle-hooks.md

 # Lifecycle Hooks

-> This guide assumes that you have already read the [Composition API Introduction](composition-api-introduction.html) and [Reactivity Basics](TODO).
+> This guide assumes that you have already read the [Composition API Introduction](composition-api-introduction.html) and [Reactivity Fundamentals](reactivity-fundamentals.html).
 Read that first if you are new to Composition API.

 You can access a component's lifecycle hook by prefixing the lifecycle hook with "on".